tezock/KeyDash/README.md

 Mostly working on the frontend via React.js.

-To run on your local machine, fork the repository then run the following:
+To run on your local machine, fork the repository then run the following (with npm and react installed):
 ##### `npm install`
 ##### `npm start`